 There are a range of different types of care available to people living in retirement villages.
 The provision of personal care in your own home is often known as domiciliary care.
 It allows for greater independent living and can include assistance with daily living (washing or dressing for example).
 More specialist care can also be available, for example for people living with dementia.

 Many retirement villages, including Bishopstoke Park and Hampshire Lakes, offer luxury care – where residents are based within the main complex of the village, but in their own apartments.
-Hotel type services (including meals, cleaning and laundry) are readily available to those in luxury care suites and residents don’t have to go outside for the central services.
+Hotel type services (including meals, cleaning and laundry) are readily available and residents don’t have to go outside for the central services.
 These luxury care packages can be paid for within the rent charge and, when combined with personal care, are often a cheaper 24-hour care option than a care home – with the added benefit that you still have your own front door.
 Assistance with everyday tasks like shopping, gardening, laundry, cleaning and preparing meals will also be made available, and all village residents have access to 24-hour response care, with staff on-siteovernight in case of emergencies.

 Whilst the cost of the 24-hour emergency support is usually shared amongst all residents, any additional care is charged for separately, apart from those paying for the luxury care package.